 "Gwen had always attributed the pull to Jeff being like a magnet, but now, she realized it was more like they were tethered to each other by an invisible rubber band that neither time nor distance could sever, and would always bring them back together."

 Gwen Prescott had her life figured out by the age of eight: she would work as a museum curator and marry her best friend, Jeff Crawford.
 There was nothing Gwen wouldn’t do for Jeff.
 She lost her virginity to him, defied her parents when they tried to keep them apart, put up with Jeff sleeping around, and almost gave up her dream college to run away with him.
 And in return, Jeff refused to take her with him and left her behind, never contacting her again.

 Now twenty-four, Gwen is a gallery curator in NYC, convinced her love for Jeff was only an illusion; an unhealthy fixation fueled by hormones and adolescent fantasies.
 And yet, she’s still unable to let go.
 When a photo of Jeff in the New York Times stirs past feelings, Gwen begins to question whether she can be happy with anyone else.

 After a chance encounter puts Jeff in her path, the pull she always felt for him—that need she could never fight or quite define—takes over.
 As Gwen rekindles her relationship with Jeff, she reverts to the naïve submissive girl she used to be.
-But in order to have the happy ending she always dreamed of, Gwen will have to learn to stand up to Jeff and ask for what she wants—even if it means losing him—or keep living for his needs and desires at the expense of her own.
+But in order to have the happy ending she always dreamed of, Gwen will have to learn to stand up to Jeff and ask for what she wants—even if it means losing him.